 Phase 1 (Introduction and Function of the thesis)

-The introduction allows to know a little about the topic raised in the degree project.
-For its part, the function of the thesis, according to the UMSA, encompasses the problem for which the work is carried out.
+The introduction allows to know a little about the topic raised in the undergraduate project.
+For its part, the function of the thesis, according to UMSA encompasses the problem by which the work is carried out.

 Phase 2 (Background, research objectives, justification and scope)

-These allow to know clearly and precisely the reason why the degree project is carried out as well as the activities that are carried out during its execution.
-As for the justification, it shows the importance of the project as a whole, the project execution time, the place where they will be carried out and to whom it is directed.
+As for the justification, it shows the importance of the project as a whole, the project execution time, the place where it will be carried out and to whom it is aimed.